Joe Allison: Later life and legacy

 Allison retired from the music industry in the late 1970s.
 He sold antiques and fine art until 1988, when he had a heart attack, and continued to serve on the board of various organizations in his later life.
-He died in Nashville of lung disease in 2002 and his remains were interred in the Woodlawn Memorial Park Cemetery.
+He died in Nashville of lung disease in 2002 and his remains were interred in the Woodlawn Memorial Park.

 Joe Allison is an inductee in the Country Music Hall of Fame.